-(b) An NPV is in writing, specifies the violation and states that a civil penalty will be imposed for the permit violation unless the permittee submits one of the following to the department within five working days of receipt of the NPV:
+(b) An NPV is in writing, specifies the violation and states that a civil penalty will be imposed for the permit violation unless the permittee submits one of the following to DEQ within five working days of receipt of the NPV:

 (A) A written response from the permittee certifying that the permittee is complying with all terms and conditions of the permit from which the violation is cited.
-The response must include a description of the information on which the permittee's certification relies sufficient to enable the department to determine that compliance has been achieved.
+The response must include a description of the information on which the permittee's certification relies sufficient to enable DEQ to determine that compliance has been achieved.
 The certification must be signed by a Responsible Official based on information and belief after making reasonable inquiry.
 For purposes of this rule, "Responsible Official" means one of the following:

 (i) For a corporation: a president, secretary, treasurer, or vice-president of the corporation in charge of a principal business function, or any other person who performs similar policy- or decision-making functions for the corporation; or the manager of one or more manufacturing, production, or operating facilities if authority to sign documents has been assigned or delegated to the manager in accordance with corporate procedures.